For Pandeia Engine v4.0 & v2024.9.1

 Installing both data packages

-You CAN untar both sets of files to the same location and run calculations for Webb and Roman.
-The sole difference between the packages are the jwst/ and roman/ directories (and the VERSION_PSF file, to reflect that Roman PSFs were regenerated with WebbPSF 1.0, instead of WebbPSF 1.1).
+You CAN untar both sets of files to the same location and run calculations for JWST and Roman (or use JWST bandpasses for normalization with Roman).
+The sole difference between the packages are the jwst/ and roman/ directories.
 You can either untar the second telescope on top of the first one and overwrite any files when prompted, or copy just the second telescope's directory into the $pandeia_refdata location.

 2.2.
 Recommended Data